How Do Bees Make Honey? Complete Guide

 Step 1: Nectar collection

 The process of honey-making begins with worker bees collecting nectar or pollen.
-They will scope out a good source of flowers that are from a single floral source, such as clover.
+They will scope out flowers from a single floral source, such as clover.
 Other popular flower varieties for the honeybee are lavender, dandelion, apple, rosemary, ivy, golden rod, and blackberry.
-Be sure to check out our guide to the best clover for honey bees to learn more.
+To learn more, check out our guide to the best clover for honey bees.

-Although bees look for nearby flowers, they may need to travel up 5 miles from the hive.
-Worker bees will visit up to 100 flowers in one foraging flight, using their proboscis to suck nectar out of the flower’s stamen.
+Although bees look for nearby flowers, they may travel up to five miles from the hive.
+Worker bees will visit up to 100 flowers in one foraging flight, using their proboscis to suck nectar from the flower’s stamen.

-A healthy mix of nectar and bee saliva gets stored in the bee’s honey stomach, which is separate from the food stomach.
-This sac has an innovative valve that can be opened and closed as needed.
-Hungry honey bees can open the valve and transfer a little nectar to their food stomach which is then converted to energy.
+A healthy mix of nectar and bee saliva is stored in the bee’s honey stomach, which is separate from the food stomach.
+This sac has an innovative valve that opens and closes as needed.
+Hungry honey bees can open the valve and transfer nectar to their food stomach.

 In the bee’s honey stomach, the complex sugars in the nectar begin to break down into simple sugars.
 This inversion process means the sugars are less likely to solidify or crystallize.

-The honey bee can carry 70mg of nectar which is close to her own body weight.
-Once reaching her payload, the bee will head back to the hive and release the load to the indoor bees.
+The honey bee can carry 70mg of nectar which is close to her body weight.
+Once reaching her payload, the worker will return home and deliver the resources.

 Step 2: Nectar transfer to house bees

-When the forager bees arrive back at the hive, they will be greeted by house bees.
+Pollen-laden foragers are greeted by house bees on their return.
 These gatekeepers will use their tongue to sample the nectar and then approve or deny the load.

-Approved nectar is transferred from one bee’s crop to the other.
-The house bee will then deposit it into hexagon-shaped beeswax cells which are sorted by floral source
+Approved nectar is transferred from one bee’s crop (honey sack) to another.
+The house bee then deposits it into hexagon-shaped beeswax cells, sorted by floral source.

-Disapproved nectar means the forager will retire to the inside of the hive or help collect nectar at the entrance until it is needed.
+Disapproved nectar means the forager will retire inside the hive or help collect nectar at the entrance until needed.

 House bees are younger than foragers, usually 12-17 days of age.